Is there a term we should add?

 See: Documentation Workbook

-Other Terms Regarding Coercive Control, Domestic Violence, and Narcissistic Abuse
+Mental Health, Therapy, and Other Terms Regarding Coercive Control, Domestic Violence, and Narcissistic Abuse

 Narcissistic Supply – The attention, admiration, and emotional energy that a narcissist seeks from others to sustain their self-esteem and sense of worth.